uob-coms30040/uob-coms30040.github.io/index.md

 ## :telephone: Contacts

-The unit is run by [Steven Ramsay][1] (lectures) and Luna Abumatar, Amos Holland, Tomos Sherlock and Tom Divers (classes).
+The unit is run by [Steven Ramsay][1] (lectures) and Tom Divers and Piotr Kozicki (classes).

 [1]: https://sjrsay.github.io

-Outside of lectures and classes, if you have any questions about the material, the way the unit runs or are just curious about programming language theory or logic more generally, then please post to the General channel of the [Team](https://teams.microsoft.com/l/channel/19%3AmqnhGdYxFVZnIkAmCpOFOnM_OjWSvbtbcQwIzAA4gg81%40thread.tacv2/General?groupId=afade0de-43f6-49e7-9b2c-f875492929a1&tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b){: target="_blank" }.
+Outside of lectures and classes, if you have any questions about the material, the way the unit runs or are just curious about programming language theory or logic more generally, then please post to the General channel of the [Team](https://teams.microsoft.com/l/channel/19%3AISKqX0WiLPJnRMGcYAiNNhz7_wvUPtDOcPOPFOKNnJ01%40thread.tacv2/General?groupId=5ed84dd3-bcee-4d0c-be71-5744295362dd&tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b){: target="_blank" }.
 We would like to hear from you!

 * * *